 The research is "global" while we focus on concept like time, space, places and "non-places", geography and environment as constricting prerequisites for literary production and literary studies.
 Our group of researchers is the only larger unit i Sweden solely devoted to the study of the literature of Great Britain and the former members of the Commonwealth.

-Robert Appelbaum, professor of English literature, is a specialist in early modern literature and cultur, studies in terrorism and food.
+Professor Emma Clery specialises in British Literature of the 18th and 19th centuries, print culture, women’s writing and the cultural history of economics.
 Both Stephen Donovan (docent) specializes in Modernism, Victorian fiction, periodicals history, and empire writing, particularly the work of Joseph Conrad.
 Stuart Robertson (lecturer) specialise in the late 19th century and the early 20th century, focusing specifically on material culture, Joseph Conrad, Henry James, colonialism, the history of books and science.
 Ashleigh Harris (docent) is a specialist in postcolonialism, African literature in English, gender studies and ethics.
-We have currently two post-doctoral researchers, Elsa Högberg, who focuses on British modernism and intimacy, and Roberto del Valle Alcalá, whose field of interest is class and work in contemporary British novels.
+Our post-doctoral researcher Elsa Högberg focuses on the ethics and politics of intimacy, affect and lyric in literary modernism and contemporary theory..

 Current Research Projects